allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 Pass `auto_create=True`, and a dataset will be created on-the-fly with the input attributes (project name, dataset name, and tags) if no datasets match the query.

-In cases where you use a dataset in a task (e.g. consuming a dataset), you can have its ID stored in the task’s
+In cases where you use a dataset in a task (e.g. consuming a dataset), you can have its ID stored in the task's
-hyperparameters: pass `alias=<dataset_alias_string>`, and the task using the dataset will store the dataset’s ID in the `dataset_alias_string` parameter under the `Datasets` hyperparameters section.
+hyperparameters: pass `alias=<dataset_alias_string>`, and the task using the dataset will store the dataset's ID in the `dataset_alias_string` parameter under the `Datasets` hyperparameters section.
 This way you can easily track which dataset the task is using.
-If you use `alias` with `overridable=True`, you can override the dataset ID from the UI’s **CONFIGURATION > HYPERPARAMETERS >** `Datasets` section, allowing you to change the dataset used when running a task remotely.
+If you use `alias` with `overridable=True`, you can override the dataset ID from the UI's **CONFIGURATION > HYPERPARAMETERS >** `Datasets` section, allowing you to change the dataset used when running a task remotely.